openfisca/openfisca-doc/openfisca-web-api/README.md

 ### Public API instance

-The OpenFisca project provides a free and unrestricted instance of the API, complete with the French tax benefit system, on [`api.openfisca.fr`](https://api.openfisca.fr).
+The OpenFisca project provides a free and unrestricted instance of the API, complete with the French tax and benefit system, on [`api.openfisca.fr`](https://api.openfisca.fr).

 This instance is great for getting a feel of the API, testing, or even deploying small applications, but please note that it is continuously updated.
-Every update to the endpoints, or to the tax benefit system, will be automatically deployed to this host without prior notice, including breaking changes.
+Every update to the endpoints, or to the tax and benefit system, will be automatically deployed to this host without prior notice, including breaking changes.
 If you use this host, it is your responsibility to stay up-to-date with all legislation changes that could impact your application.

 #### Conditions

 The public instance comes with no warranty at all.
-We provide it on a _best-effort_ basis, with no SLA and no performance engagement.
+We provide it on a _best-effort_ basis, with no [SLA](https://en.wikipedia.org/wiki/Service-level_agreement) and no performance engagement.

 ### Host your own instance